UPDATED: JULY 2021

-It creates massive operational headaches.
+Amazon storage limits create massive operational headaches.

 2021 Amazon Restock Limits Update

-ASIN Limits Replaced With Storage Type Limits
+ASIN Limits Replaced With Storage-Type Limits

-Back in July 2020, we discussed (below) Amazon’s ASIN-level quantity limits for products that are stored in its fulfillment network.
-Amazon assured sellers that this change was to ensure that it could receive and store products for all sellers who use Fulfillment by Amazon (FBA), but it is safe to say that when this news reached the Amazon Seller community, it was met with considerable backlash.
+Back in July 2020, we discussed Amazon’s ASIN-level quantity limits for products that are stored in its fulfillment network.
+Amazon assured sellers that this change was to ensure that it could receive and store products for all sellers who use Fulfillment by Amazon (FBA), but it is safe to say that when this news reached the Amazon seller community, it was met with considerable backlash.

 Now, in an attempt to rectify last summer’s actions, Amazon says they have listened to sellers’ feedback and have completely removed all ASIN-level quantity limits, replacing them with new storage-type level restock limits instead.